Three-Week Summer Science Program

 Dana Hall – Wellesley, MA

 Jim Dixon was named 2012 Outstanding Biology Teacher by the National Association of Biology Teachers.
 He developed the BioBuilder.org Synthetic Biology curriculum with colleagues at the Massachusetts Institute of Technology.
 Mr. Dixon has taught college-level Biology courses at Northeastern University.
 He developed scientific curricula with colleagues at Harvard University and Understanding by Design.
-He holds a Master’s Degree.
 He has been recognized as Presidential Distinguished Teacher and Massachusetts Master Teacher.
-He holds National Board Certification.
 Mr. Dixon teaches Biology and AP Biology at Sharon High School where he is advisor for the genetic engineering team and Science Club.
 He has taught at Sharon High School since 2004 and is a co-advisor for the Science Olympiad team.

 Read our students’ accounts of our Biological Research program written for Johns Hopkins Center for Talented Youth’s Imagine Magazine.